sedc-codecademy/sp2021-cp10-dsc/README.md

 * The chat bot window accepts user interaction
 * The bot replies info for the chosen content
 * The bot gives suggestions to the user in the form of buttons

-## To-do list: 🚧
-* Fine tune the user interaction (search algorithm) to get more accurate results
-* Add Games and Quizzes to the chatbot
+* The bot includes quizzes related to SEDC
+* The bot features games
+* The bot can both accept and understand written and voice commands
-* Make the Chatbot (chat window) responsive and mobile friendly
+* The bot have both desktop and mobile versions
+* The bot provides contact with SEDC if needed
+* THIS BOT SPREADS LOVE, NOT HATE

 ## Status 🏇
 The project is currently in progress and should be completed by the end of June 2021